CEEMS Exporter

 Perf related collectors

-In addition to above stated collectors, there are common "sub-collectors" that can be reused with different collectors.
+In addition to the above-stated collectors, there are common "sub-collectors" that can be reused with different collectors.
 These sub-collectors provide auxiliary metrics like IO, networking, performance etc. Currently available sub-collectors are:

 - RDMA sub-collector: Exports selected RDMA stats

-These sub-collectors are not meant to work alone and they can enabled only when a main collector that monitors resource manager's compute units is activated.
+These sub-collectors are not meant to work alone and can only be enabled when a main collector that monitors the resource manager's compute units is activated.

 Sub-collectors